brentp/gargs/README.md

                          number of lines to consume for each command. -s and -n are mutually exclusive. [default: 1] --retry RETRY, -r RETRY
                          number of times to retry a command if it fails (default is 0).
+  --ordered, -o          keep output in order of input.
   --sep SEP, -s SEP      regular expression split line with to fill multiple template spots default is not to split. -s and -n are mutually exclusive.
   --verbose, -v          print commands to stderr as they are executed.
   --stop-on-error, -s    stop execution on any error. default is to report errors and continue execution.
   --dry-run, -d          print (but do not run) the commands.
   --log LOG, -l LOG      file to log commands.
 Successful commands are prefixed with '#'.
-  --help, -h             display this help and exit
+  --help, -h             display this help and exit --version              display version and exit
 ```

 API